Is 400 Mbps Fast Internet Speed? Everything You Need to Know

 Number of Connected Devices

-The more devices concurrently accessing your home or office internet connection, the more bandwidth you’ll need.
+The more devices concurrently accessing your home or office connection, the more bandwidth you’ll need.

 As a benchmark, 400 Mbps can comfortably support:

-• 5-7 devices performing high-bandwidth activities like 4K streaming or gaming
+• 5–7 devices performing high‑bandwidth activities like 4K streaming or game downloads at the same time.

-• Up to 50 devices with moderate usage like web browsing and SD video
+• Up to 50 devices with moderate usage like browsing and SD/HD video.

 4K Streaming & Gaming

-For homes and offices with heavy 4K streaming across multiple TVs/devices and online gaming sessions, 400 Mbps should suffice.
+For homes and offices with heavy 4K streaming across multiple TVs/devices and frequent online gaming, 400 Mbps should suffice.
+If you regularly combine many simultaneous 4K streams with large uploads, gigabit or multi‑gig tiers provide more breathing room.

 Households & Businesses